Hammerbrook station

 Hammerbrook is an elevated railway station on the Harburg S-Bahn line, served by the city trains of Hamburg S-Bahn.
 The railway station is located in Hammerbrook, Hamburg-Mitte, Hamburg, Germany.

 History

 The station was opened on 23 September 1983 to connect Harburg and other districts South of the Elbe River − home of more than half a million people − with Hamburg's inner city.
 Since then, and also thanks to the station, Hammerbrook developed into a commercial district: the "City Süd".

 Layout

 The elevated station consists of an island platform with 2 side tracks.
 The station is fully accessible for handicapped persons since 2013.
 There are two entrances to the station on Hammerbrookstraße, one near Mittelkanal, the other near Südkanal.

 Services

 Trains

-The rapid transit trains of the lines S3 and S31 of the Hamburg S-Bahn are calling the station, connecting the town Pinneberg in Schleswig-Holstein and the city of Stade, Lower Saxony, with Hamburg.
+The rapid transit trains of the lines S3 and S5 of the Hamburg S-Bahn call at the station, connecting the town Pinneberg in Schleswig-Holstein and the city of Stade, Lower Saxony, with Hamburg.